 - May/June Flooding – also known as Memorial Day flooding (FEMA DR #4272)

 Hazard Mitigation Grants (Buyouts and Elevations)

 Elevations: FEMA continues to review Fort Bend County’s grant application for home elevations.
-As of mid-April, FEMA has requested additional information regarding the grant application.
-Fort Bend County is working to compile this information and has until the end of the month to submit it back to FEMA.
+In May, FEMA requested additional information regarding the grant application.
+Fort Bend County has supplied this information to FEMA and are awaiting their decision regarding the grant.

 Alternate Property List: For residents interested in the buyout/elevation programs that did not apply prior to January 2017, contact Caroline Egan at email@example.com to be placed on the Alternate Property List.
 “Alternate” properties serve as possible replacements for properties that may be determined ineligible later on in the grant process, or choose not to accept the mitigation offer and move forward in the project.